-Letters of intent must be submitted online by the scientific project managers no later than 14 January 2021 at noon (12:00), French time.
+Letters of intent must be submitted online by the project managers no later than 18 January 2022 at noon (12:00), French time.
 Projects shall be submitted using the Research and Scientific Watch (Recherche et Veille) platform available via the ANSES website.
-The platform will be operational at the end of October 2020.
+The platform will be operational in mid-November 2021.